aldesantis/alessandro.codes/src/content/Evergreen notes/Cross-functionality is a spectrum.md

 3. You are cross-functional at the team level, i.e. you have dependencies between team members (e.g. you have Backend engineers and Frontend engineers on the same team).
 4. You are cross-functional at the individual level, i.e. you have no dependencies whatsoever (e.g. your engineers can work across the entire stack).

 Like everything, cross-functionality has pros and cons.
-The biggest pro is that [[Cross-functionality removes dependencies]], and the biggest con is that [[Cross-functionality creates silos]].
+The biggest pro is that [[Evergreen notes/Cross-functionality removes dependencies]], and the biggest con is that [[Evergreen notes/Cross-functionality creates silos]].
 Overall, the pros outweigh the cons, which is why most organizations are building cross-functional teams, but that doesn’t mean we should be blind to the cons.